 - When a stent has been placed, but the artery is narrowing again (restenosis)

-When shopping for life insurance, every applicant’s situation is different.
-Often times there are other health or lifestyle issues that the life insurance will need to consider when approving an application.
+Every life insurance applicant’s situation is different.
+Often times there are other health or lifestyle issues that the insurance provider will need to consider when approving an application.
 Some life insurance companies are more lenient depending on your current age or other health factors.

 When working with an agent that is experienced in underwriting, your agent will need to ask you some underwriting questions to determine which company will be your best match.
 This process allows us to provide you with an accurate quote upfront and ensures that the company we recommend is the best fit for you.